 Dental crowns may be used to restore a tooth’s function, shape, color, and beauty.
 Cavities, trauma, clenching, grinding, and large silver fillings often result in broken, chipped, discolored, or cracked teeth.
 A dental crown or porcelain veneer is often a strong and durable solution.
-At Roman Dental, Dr. Roman provides patients in West Houston, The Energy Corridor, Memorial City, Town and Country, and the Katy, Texas area, with beautiful porcelain crowns.
+At Roman Dental, Dr. Roman provides patients with beautiful dental crowns in our Houston, TX dental office.

 A dental crown (cap) restores a tooth’s strength, prevents fracture, and fortifies teeth with root canal treatment.
 Crowns may reduce tooth sensitivity and can be used to improve the appearance of teeth that are misshapen.
 In conjunction with dental implants and bridges, crowns are used to replace teeth and close gaps in the smile.
 Metal-free crowns are hard to detect and used in cosmetic dentistry as part of a smile makeover.
 Crowns can be made of different materials; choosing the “right” material will create the naturally beautiful smile that’s just as healthy as it is natural-looking.

 Ceramic crowns are made entirely of tooth-colored material.
 There are many brand names (Lava, Ivoclar Empress, E-max, Belle Glass, BruxZir) and different materials (zirconia, lithium disilicate, and feldspathic porcelain) used to make all-ceramic crowns.
 These crowns are made of beautiful tooth-colored porcelain that is amazingly natural-looking.
 Unlike porcelain fused to metal crowns, light can travel through these crowns, making them look natural in indoor and outdoor lighting.